-It’s important for your child to understand that she may not reach her long-term goal right away.
-As long as she’s making progress and completing short-term goals, she’s still climbing the “ladder” to success and shouldn’t get discouraged.
+It’s important for your child to understand that they may not reach their long-term goal right away.
+As long as they are making progress and completing short-term goals, they are still climbing the “ladder” to success and shouldn’t get discouraged.

 Step 4: Brainstorm Potential Obstacles